KatherineMichel/portfolio/regular-blog-posts/2023-highlights.md

 I went further in my understanding of multitenancy and orchestration.

-This knowledge and experience led to some wonderful, impromptu conversations with former Canonical employee, now new Django Fellow Natalia Bidart and a group of Red Hat employees I had the good fortune to sit with at lunch.
+This knowledge and experience led to some wonderful, impromptu conversations at DjangoCon US with former Canonical employee, now new Django Fellow Natalia Bidart and a group of Red Hat employees I had the good fortune to sit with at lunch.